-By LUTHER HOLDEN, Consulting Surgeon to St. Bartholomew's Hospital.
-Seventh Edition, edited by CHARLES STEWART, Conservator of the Museum R.C.S., and ROBERT W. REID, M.D., F.R.C.S., Professor of Anatomy in the University of Aberdeen.
-8vo, with 59 Lithographic Plates and 75 Engravings.
-16s.
+tion of the Bones, with Delineations of the Attachments of the Muscles, the General and Microscopical Structure of Bone and its Development.
+Seventh Edition, edited by CHARLES STEWART, Conservator of the Museum and Hunterian Professor of Comparative Anatomy and Physiology, R.C.S., and R. W. REID, M.D., F.R.C.S., Professor of Anatomy in the University of Aberdeen.
+With 59 Lithographic Plates and 75 Engravings.
+Royal 8vo, 16s.